 Ultimately, though, it’s up to you as the plan holder how you wish to spend the lump sum pay-out.

-Like most things, the more options you choose to add on the higher the price can be.
-Life Insurance is no different and each insurer will load the various options differently.
-It is therefore essential to know what you need and also what you would like so we can find a solution to best suit you and your individual circumstances.
-Below are some of the various options available;
+As with all things, the more options you choose the higher the price.
+Life insurance is no different and different insurers load the options differently.
+It is therefore important to determine what you need and what you would like so we can find the best life insurance policy available to you in the market place.
+Below are some of those options.

 If a renewable term is chosen then cover can be extended at the end of the original term for a set period of time, in some instances without the insured having to provide additional medical information.

 Some specified pre-existing medical conditions may be covered by some insurance providers but others may not.
-There are also exclusions specified by each individual provider; for example deaths related to alcohol or drug abuse may void the policy and result in non-payment of a claim.
+There are also exclusions specified by each individual provider; for example alcohol or drug abuse may void the policy and result in non-payment of a claim.

 If cover is provided on non-standard terms or even on smoker rates, and you change your lifestyle during the term in a way that you think should reduce the likelihood of a claim, for example you have stopped smoking, some providers will allow the cover to be reviewed mid-term.

 There is often an option to change cover without further medical information if your circumstances change often due to a significant life event.
-Providers’ options vary but some examples are: marriage, divorce, increased mortgage amount, birth or adoption of a child, salary increase.
+Providers options vary but some examples are: marriage, divorce, increased mortgage amount, birth or adoption of a child, and salary increase.

 Accidental Death Benefit